 - Unseen Audience: The Narrator/Lord President is eventually revealed to be addressing the assembled Time Lords.

 - Victoria's Secret Compartment: Donna stuffs the lottery ticket down the front of her wedding dress.
 It doesn't have any pockets.

-- Villainous Breakdown: The President of the High Council ("I WILL NOT DIE!").
-Unusually for this trope it's seen in the character's introduction, though of course justified as it's happening at the end of the Time War.
+- Villainous Breakdown: The President of the High Council ("I WILL!
+NOT!
+DIE!").
+Unusually for this trope it's seen in the character's introduction, though justified as it's happening at the end of the Time War.